qicz/skypilot/docs/source/reference/api-server/api-server-admin-deploy.rst

         To configure Nebius access, go to the `Service Accounts <https://console.nebius.com/iam/service-accounts>`_ page on your Nebius console and create a new service account.

         Then, add an authorized key to the service account following the instructions `here <https://docs.nebius.com/iam/service-accounts/authorized-keys>`_.
+        When creating a key pair, direct the ``--output`` to a known location.

+        Find the tenant ID from the web console.

         Once the authorized key is added, create a Kubernetes secret to store the private key: